Studio Practice (Illustration) (top-up) BA (Hons)

 Additional course costs

 In addition to the tuition fees there may be other costs for your course.
 The things that you are likely to need to budget for to get the most out of a creative arts education will include books, printing costs, occasional or optional study trips and/or project materials.
 These costs will vary according to the nature of your project work and the individual choices that you make.
-The details for 2023 entry will be available here in due course.
+Please see the Additional Course Costs section of your Course Information for details of the costs you may incur.

 For more detailed information about our course fees and any financial support you may be entitled to please see our fees and finance pages.